Tsʼixa language: PGN Series I and II

 The PGNs in the singular and plural each have two forms: one ends in a high vowel or a nasal, the other ends in /a/.
 The first group of PGNs (labelled 'I') is used for the subject of the clause, and in this sense bears an affinity to nominative case marking.
 However, clitics of series 'I' can also attach to dependent nominal referents, such as those headed by a postposition, as well as to agreeing nominal modifiers preceding their heads.
 The second group (labelled 'II') attaches to the direct object of the verb phrase and in this way displays an affinity to accusative case.
 PGNs of series 'II' also mark predicate nouns in non-verbal clauses, as well as appositions.

 Nouns, Modifiers, and Constituent Order

 The Khoe languages are considered strictly head-final.
 This conclusion is based on observations made for all documented Khoe languages and follows what is expected typologically from OV languages.
 On the other hand, while closely related languages behave rather regularly, Tsʼixa is unique in a few important ways.
 While modifiers may precede their heads, this is not the only or even the most common strategy found in existing data.
 The order of modifiers in the NP – regardless of whether the head appears in phrase-initial or phrase-final position – is as follows:

-ADJECTIVE – NUMERAL – DEMONSTRATIVE – RELATIVE

 The following table shows the constituent order of nominals and their modifiers: